 - beginning before you are ready, before you know what you want to say

 - listening to your inner speech, having a dialog with yourself, invoking a sense of audience while you write

 - accessing your felt sense, that inchoate, prelinguistic embodiment of what you want to say before saying it

 - taking the long view on your apprenticeship as a writer.

 Consider, if you will, this metaphor: according to coaches like Tony Dungy or Phil Jackson, if an athlete concentrates on winning the prize, whether it’s a symbolic championship on one tied to millions of dollars, rather than focusing on the immediate task before him or her, the athlete is more likely to fail.
 Instead, coaches like Dungy and Jackson are famous for helping athletes break down their sports into smaller units.
 By focusing on these units, or outcomes, into moment-by-moment tasks, the athlete has a much stronger chance of actually winning and progressing despite great odds.

 Because Trusting the Process is so important to your development as a writer, Writing Commons provides numerous articles on the topic.
-As a foundation, we recommend you begin with the following pages:
+As a foundation, I recommend you begin with the following pages:

 Many of the pages at Writing Commons aim to help you better analyze communication situations and better navigate them.
 For analyzing communication situations, we especially recommend you review the following pages:

 Just about everyone struggles to understand their weaknesses.
 This is why the phrase You don’t know what you don’t know is so poignant.
 Ultimately, we all have blind spots, particularly regarding our flaws.